SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

 </figcaption>
 </figure>

+`Level 0`

+: At this level, organizations are doing machine learning in an ad-hoc manner.
+There is no standardization, no version
+    control, no testing, and no monitoring.

+`Level 1`

+: At this level, organizations have started to implement DevOps practices in their machine learning workflows.
+They have
+    started to use version control and maybe come with basic continuous integration practices.

+`Level 2`

+: At this level, organizations have started to standardize the training process and tackle the problem of creating
+    reproducible experiments.
+Centralization of model artifacts and metadata is common at this level.
+They have started to implement model versioning and model registry practices.

+`Level 3`

+: At this level, organizations have started to implement continuous integration and continuous deployment practices.
+    They have started to automate the testing of their models and have started to monitor their models in production.

+`Level 4`

+: At this level, organizations have started to implement continuous machine learning practices.
+They have started to
+    automate the training, evaluation, and deployment of their models.
+They have started to implement automated retraining and model updates.

+The MLOps maturity model tells us that continuous machine learning is the highest form of maturity in MLOps.
+It is the stage where we have automated the entire machine learning pipeline and the cases we will be going through in the exercises are therefore some of the last steps in the MLOps maturity model.

 ## ❔ Exercises

 In the following exercises, we are going to look at two different cases where we can use continuous machine learning.
 The first one is a simple case where we are automatically going to trigger some workflow (like training of a model) whenever we make changes to our data.
 This is a very common use case in machine learning where we have a data pipeline that is continuously updating our data.
 The second case is connected to staging and deploying models.
 In this case, we are going to look at how we can automatically do further processing of our model whenever we push a new model to our repository.

 1. For the first set of exercises, we are going to rely on the `cml` framework by [iterative.ai](https://iterative.ai/),